-- A. To qualify for participation, the study investigator will have completed the following: - o Undergone the standard training provided by Abbott EP (Topera, Inc.) in the use of the RhythmView® system and analysis of FIRMap® produced by the system - o Participated in 10 FIRM-guided procedures prior to enrolling any subjects in the study.
+- A. Up to 30 investigational sites in Europe and North America will participate in this study - B. To qualify for participation, the study investigator will have completed the following: - Undergone the standard training provided by Abbott EP/Topera, Inc. in the use of the RhythmView® system and analysis of FIRM maps produced by the system. - Participated in 5 FIRM-guided procedures prior to enrolling any subjects in the study.

-8.2 EQUIPMENT REQUIREMENT
+9.2 EQUIPMENT REQUIREMENT

-A. In order to participate in this study, the site must also have the following equipment available:

-- 64-pole mapping catheter (FIRMap Catheter) and appropriate analyzer to acquire full chamber data (RA or LA) per Abbott EP RhythmView system requirements. - Abbott EP RhythmView 3D electrophysiologic mapping system. - Optionally, 3-D electroanatomic mapping system (CARTO, Biosense Webster, Velocity or Nav-X, St Jude Medical) compatible with FIRMap for documentation of lesions relative to recordings from mapping catheter.
+- A. In order to participate in this study, the site must also have the following equipment available: - 64-pole mapping catheter (Topera FIRMap Catheter) and appropriate analyzer to acquire full chamber data (RA or LA) per Topera RhythmView system requirements. - Topera RhythmView 3D electrophysiologic mapping system. - Optionally, 3-D electroanatomic mapping system (CARTO, Biosense Webster, Velocity or Nav-X, St Jude Medical) compatible with FIRMap for documentation of lesions relative to recordings from mapping catheter.

-8.3 INVESTIGATOR DISCONTINUATION
+9.3 INVESTIGATOR DISCONTINUATION

-Prior to participation in the study, all investigators must sign the Protocol Signature Page, which outlines the investigator's obligations in the study.
-The sponsor may elect to discontinue, or suspend, the investigator's participation in the study due to poor study compliance, lack of compliance with applicable regulations or EC requirements, or insufficient recruitment of study subjects.
+Prior to participation in the study, all investigators must sign the Protocol Signature Page which outlines the investigator's obligations in the study.
+The sponsor may elect to discontinue, or suspend, the investigator's participation in the study due to poor study compliance, lack of compliance with applicable regulations or IRB/EC requirements, or insufficient recruitment of study subjects.

-9 STUDY FLOW AND VISIT SCHEDULE
+10 STUDY FLOW AND VISIT SCHEDULE